paramanandnarsinhabhat/ETL-for-Analysing-Consumer-Sales-Data-to-Gain-Insights-into-Buying-Patterns-and-Preferences/readme.md

 ## File Structure
 - `data/SalesJan2009.csv`: The raw sales data file.
-- `etl.py`: The main Python script for the ETL process.
+- data/data_extraction : Contains the script for data extraction
-- `requirements.txt`: Required Python libraries.
+- Run the script:
+ python extract.py

 ## How to Run
 1. Ensure you are in the project directory.